NickThorne123/Go_Docker/README.md

 Executed with

-`go run main.go`
+`go run hello.go`

 which will [fetch the packages](https://golang.org/pkg/cmd/go/internal/get/) needed and install them locally.
-Then

-`go run hello.go`

-Then to create an executable:
+To create an executable:

 `go build hello.go`